Citi Rewards+℠ Card review

 - You want an everyday rewards card with no annual fee.

-- Pick something else if you want to earn accelerated points on specific categories.
+- Pick something else if you want a card with bigger rewards on larger spending.

 |Product Name||Citi Rewards+℠ Card|